bave8672/starnode/README.md

 ### About starnodes

 This library defines the starnode object, which aims to build upon the functionality of a regular DOM element.
 Each starnode can be bound to a real DOM node, which is accessible through starnode.node, allowing you to keep using all of the traditional node operations.
-However, the starnode object contains additional functions for adding, modifying and deleting DOM elements that traditional nodes do not have, as well a few useful jQuery-style methods for searching and traversing them, among other things.
+However, the starnode object contains additional functions for adding, modifying and deleting DOM elements that traditional nodes do not have, as well a few useful jQuery-style methods for searching and traversing them.

 ### Creating starnodes from existing nodes